espettia/waste-classification/.ipynb_checkpoints/README-checkpoint.md

   - Vegetation: 436

 Original work: [RealWaste: A Novel Real-Life Data Set for Landfill Waste Classification Using Deep Learning](https://www.mdpi.com/2078-2489/14/12/633).
+# Data exploration

+We can see there is some class imbalance as plastic is present three times more than textile trash.
+Also all images are centered, are the same size, but some have different lightning.
+Some images are shown in the project.ipynb file where a discussion is present when deciding which data augmentations were more useful.

 # Model description